 Please do not try this at home – and we share in this article why exactly.

-Let’s get started with answering if you can eat dry ice or not.
+Let’s get started by answering if you can eat dry ice or not.

 Can you eat dry ice?

 The simple answer is NO, you can’t eat dry ice.

 The first thing to keep in mind before we proceed is to know that this is a solid form of carbon dioxide.
 And while carbon dioxide is not toxic, its presence can replace the normal air present in the body or environment, causing many problems.

 Another reason you are not advised to be eating dry ice is

 With that in mind, imagine taking in a solid carbon dioxide (dry ice) that kills the cells within your system, leaving you with burning – would you want that to happen?
 I wouldn’t want it personally.

 For these reasons, dry ice is often found around foodstuff and medical supplies because it works as an alternative to a refrigerator where mechanical cooling isn’t available – that’s one of many uses of dry ice, and not advised to be consumed by a person (or eaten) in any way.

 Another very dangerous outcome that is possible when you are dealing with the consumption of dry ice is the lowering of oxygen in your body.
 Yes, solid carbon dioxide also changes the amount of oxygen there is in your body (lowers it) and that’s very dangerous for your system to experience, especially in the parts that are enclosed or tightly structured, making it hard for oxygen to flow through.

 Also, as we mentioned, dry ice doesn’t change from solid to liquid.
 Instead, it turns from solid to gas, and that becomes very heavy on your inner system and digestive tract.